curl/curl/docs/cmdline-opts/insecure.md

-When this option is not used for protocols using TLS, curl verifies the server's TLS certificate before it continues: that the certificate contains the right name which matches the host name used in the URL and that the certificate has been signed by a CA certificate present in the cert store.
+When this option is not used for protocols using TLS, curl verifies the server's TLS certificate before it continues: that the certificate contains the right name which matches the hostname used in the URL and that the certificate has been signed by a CA certificate present in the cert store.
 See this online resource for further details:
 **https://curl.se/docs/sslcerts.html**

 For SFTP and SCP, this option makes curl skip the *known_hosts* verification.
-*known_hosts* is a file normally stored in the user's home directory in the ".ssh" subdirectory, which contains host names and their public keys.
+*known_hosts* is a file normally stored in the user's home directory in the ".ssh" subdirectory, which contains hostnames and their public keys.

 **WARNING**: using this option makes the transfer insecure.